-- Your ragda is ready to served with samosa and other toppings.
+- Your ragda is ready to serve with samosa and other toppings.

-- In a mixing bowl, add maida, salt, Ajwain, and ghee, mix and combine the ingredients very well,
+- To make samosa dough, In a mixing bowl, add maida, salt, Ajwain and ghee, mix and combine the ingredients very well,

-- In a pan, add ghee, jeera, hing and saunf, ginger garlic paste, green chili paste, and continue to sauté for a minute.
+- To make samosa stuffing, In a pan, add ghee, jeera, hing and saunf, ginger garlic paste, and green chilli paste, and continue to sauté for a minute.

-- Add the boiled and mashed potatoes, green peas, red chili powder, coriander powder, and salt.
+- Add the boiled and mashed potatoes, green peas, red chilli powder, coriander powder and salt.
 Mix well and cook until the moisture in the potatoes evaporates, this will take about 5-6 minutes.

-- Fill the cone-shaped cavity with the potato mixture, fill it nicely do not leave any gap, stretch the unfolded side, apply some water on the edge and seal it to make samosa.
+- Fill the cone shape cavity with the potato mixture, fill it nicely do not leave any gap, stretch the unfolded side, apply some water on the edge and seal it to make samosa.